 Who do we share your personal information with?

-Your data may be accessed by and shared with all members of the My Hotels Group.
+Your data may be accessed by and shared with all members of My Brighton.

 When we use third party service providers, we disclose only the personal information that is necessary to deliver the service.
 We ensure we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
 If you would like a full list of the relevant service providers that we use please contact us email@example.com.